knath2000/yt-lyrics-backend/memory-bank/techContext.md

 ## Deployment & Build

 ### Platform
-- **Railway** service connected to the backend GitHub repository.
+- **Hugging Face Spaces** service connected to the backend GitHub repository.
 Each push to `main` triggers an automatic build & deploy.

 ### Build Toolchain
 - **Nixpacks** auto-generates the Dockerfile; custom settings live in `nixpacks.toml`.